-This graph displays Council's actual net cash flow from operations as a proportion of its planned net cash flow from operations.
-Council meets the operations control benchmark if its actual net cash flow from operations equals or is greater than its planned net cash flow from operations.
+The following graph displays the council's actual net debt as a proportion of planned net debt.
+In this statement, net debt means financial liabilities less financial assets (excluding trade and other receivables).

+Council meets the debt control benchmark if its actual net debt equals or is less than its planned net debt.